Fun Sledding Hills Around Philadelphia

 Tyler State Park

-Newtown’s Tyler State Park is a popular place for sledding in Bucks County just 45 minutes from Philadelphia.
+Newtown’s Tyler State Park is a popular place location in Bucks County just 45 minutes from Philadelphia.
 Spanning more than 1700 acres, the state park is large, and much of it is a downhill slope.
 Two of the prime sledding locations are just below the Upper Plantation Picnic Area parking lot and west of the covered bridge.
 (Note: the road to the covered bridge parking lot is gravel and can be messy when there is snow.)

 Mercer Museum